Friday, September 25, 1981

 Rating:

-Escape was a groundbreaking album for San Francisco’s Journey,” MD flinging the band “steadfastly into the AOR arena” MD and making “them stadium-filling superstars.”
+Escape, the group’s fourth album with Perry, “was a groundbreaking album” AM flinging the band “steadfastly into the AOR arena” AM and making “them stadium-filling superstars.”
 CR The album is marked by songs that “are more rock-flavored, with more hooks and a harder cadence compared to their former sound.”
-MD
+AM

-Part of the new sound could be attributed to Jonathan Cain, who came on board as the keyboardist after the departure of founding member Gregg Rolie.
-He co-wrote every song on the album and his “blatant keyboards” MD combined with “Neal Schon’s grand yet palatable guitar playing” MD and “the passionate, wide-ranged vocals of Steve Perry, who is the true lifeblood of this album, and this band.”
-MD The “heartfelt songwriting and sturdy musicianship” MD has “a way of rekindling the innocence of youthful romance and the rebelliousness of growing up.”
-MD
+Part of the group’s new direction could be attributed to Jonathan Cain, who came on board as the keyboardist after the departure of founding member Gregg Rolie.
+He co-wrote every song on the album and his “blatant keyboards” AM combined with “Neal Schon’s grand yet palatable guitar playing” AM and “the passionate, wide-ranged vocals of Steve Perry, who is the true lifeblood of this album, and this band.”
+AM

 The year of its release could be marked as the pinnacle of arena rock.
 REO Speedwagon, Styx, Foreigner, and Journey had all been around since at least the mid-‘70s and amassed huge followings, but peaked that year with the only #1 albums of their careers.